With the esteemed Windows 7 going off life support in 2020, many users will be looking to switch to Windows 10.

-For gamers, access to all of Windows inbuilt gaming components can be had with Windows 10 Home.
-Users can sync their Xbox Live accounts, stream games from an Xbox One to a PC, utilize native Xbox One controller support, enable or disable Game Mode, and use the Game Bar for broadcast and streaming options.
+Users can sync their Xbox Live accounts, stream games from an Xbox One to the PC, take advantage of native Xbox One controller support, enable or disable Game Mode, and use the Game Bar for broadcasting and streaming options.

 Windows 10 Pro

-While Windows 10 Home is aimed at the wider consumer market, Windows 10 Pro takes that base package and adds a few premium features for business users, professionals, or general power users.
+While Windows 10 Home is aimed at the broader consumer market, Windows 10 Pro takes that base package and adds a few premium features for business users, professionals, or general power users.

-One of the biggest additions is the powerful BitLocker, which offers much more comprehensive encryption support over Windows 10 Home.
+One of the most significant additions is the powerful BitLocker, which offers much more comprehensive encryption support compared to Windows 10 Home.
 Another notable security feature is the Windows Update for Business service, which is aimed at enterprise users and IT administrators.
-Then there is added security in the form of Device Guard and Secure Boot, both not found on the Home edition.
+Then there is the added security in the form of Device Guard and Secure Boot, both of which are absent in the Home edition.

 Windows 10 Pro also ups the virtualization options with Client Hyper-V, which allows users to create a virtualized sandbox for various projects or play around with a different OS.

-Windows 10 Pro may be designed for professional or business users, but there’s plenty of hidden pearls for enthusiasts and power users to play around with—assuming they want to pay for it.
+Windows 10 Pro may be designed for professional or business users, but there’s plenty of hidden pearls for enthusiasts to play around with—assuming they’re willing to pay for it.
 More on that next.

 Windows 10 Costs

 Buying into Windows 10 Pro costs quite a bit more.
-Microsoft will charge about $200, while places like Amazon will typically charge around $189.
-Again, buying the USB version over the PC download will net you a marginal savings, if that’s of interest.
+Microsoft will charge about $200, while marketplaces like Amazon will typically charge around $189.
+But again, physical copies tend to cost less, and you can often catch it at a discount and save some money.

 Value and Conclusion

-Ultimately, there’s no objectively wrong or right choice between Windows 10 Home or Windows 10 Pro; it really boils down to how the end user intends to use the OS.
+Ultimately, there’s no objectively wrong or right choice between Windows 10 Home or Windows 10 Pro.
+It boils down to how the end-user intends to use the OS.

-If you’re a casual user or no-frills PC gamer and aren’t interested in premium features, then it’s likely obvious what version you need —go with Windows 10 Home.
-You likely won’t find anything missing from the experience, while also saving a considerable amount of money.
+If you’re a casual user or no-frills PC gamer and aren’t interested in premium features, then it’s obvious which version you need — the more affordable Windows 10 Home.
+You likely won’t find anything missing from the experience, and you’ll save a substantial amount of money.